-Sexual violence that can exist between those who are, or have been, intimate partners and which can exist alongside the more widely recognised aspects of domestic violence.
+Sexual violence between those who are, or have been, intimate partners and which can exist alongside the more widely recognised aspects of domestic violence.

 ‘A woman who is raped by a stranger lives with a memory of a horrible attack; a woman who is raped by her husband lives with her rapist’

 Bachman & Saltzman, 1995; Finkelhor & Yllo, 1985; Randall & Haskell, 1995.

 There are differences between the rape or sexual violence perpetrated by a stranger and the rape or sexual violence perpetrated by a current or former partner.
 These differences can sometimes make it more difficult to acknowledge that sexual violence is happening.
 Some of these differences are listed below:

 - The sexual violence is carried out by someone with whom you have a shared past, a home and even children.

 - It is a betrayal of trust by someone you thought you knew well.

 - You may feel a sense of loyalty towards them and/or their family.

 - You may share the same social networks and fear that no-one will believe you.